 In the 1950s and 1960s, Berle and Means’ vision influenced the culture of corporate America: in this period, most managers explicitly rejected the idea of shareholder primacy and declared their firms existed to serve a wide-range of stakeholders, including workers.
-Starting in the 1970s, the political and business cultures of the United States shifted away from the ethos espoused by Berle and Means.
+However, starting in the 1970s, the political and business cultures of the United States shifted away from the ethos espoused by Berle and Means.
 A key figure here was the neoliberal economist and public intellectual Milton Friedman, who famously declared that the “one and only one social responsibility of business” was to maximize profits for shareholders.
-Friedman promoted such neoliberal ideas in his academic work at the University of Chicago, his Newsweek column and television documentaries, and in the advice he gave personally to US presidents and world leaders.
+Friedman promoted such neoliberal ideas in his academic work at the University of Chicago, his Newsweek column and television documentaries, and in the advice he gave personally to U.S. presidents and world leaders.
 The end of the draft in 1974 was strongly supported by Friedman and other neoliberals who wanted a more market-oriented approach to military recruitment.

 The neoliberal belief that firms should maximize profits as much as the law allows is fundamentally similar to the ethos that says that military service should be structured like any other employment market in which self-interested rational actors participate.
-In both cases, it is assumed that everyone is self-interested and there are no appeals patriotism or any other form of altruism.
-The end of military conscription, which was a crucial early victory for the neoliberal project, can therefore be linked to the cultural trends that contributed to the rise of the ideology of shareholder value in the 1980s and 1990s, when a period when US managers returned to the early twentieth century view that the sole purpose of a corporation was to promote shareholder value.
-The ideology of shareholder value was promoted among the US business elite by Professor Michael Jensen, who joined the faculty of Harvard Business School in 1984 and who aggressively promoted this vision of how companies ought to be governed in his influential publications and the MBA classroom.

-Milton Friedman and Michael Jensen promoted ideas that were diametrically opposed to those of Berle and Means.
+In both cases, it is assumed that everyone is self-interested and there are no appeals to patriotism or any other form of altruism.
+The end of military conscription, which was a crucial early victory for the neoliberal project, can therefore be linked to the cultural trends that contributed to the rise of the ideology of shareholder value in the 1980s and 1990s, when a period when U.S. managers returned to the early twentieth century view that the sole purpose of a corporation was to promote shareholder value.
+The ideology of shareholder value was promoted among the U.S. business elite by Professor Michael Jensen, who joined the faculty of Harvard Business School in 1984 and aggressively promoted this vision of how companies ought to be governed in his influential publications and the MBA classroom.Although influential, Milton Friedman and Michael Jensen promoted ideas that were diametrically opposed to those of Berle and Means.

-Another public intellectual who influenced US business culture in a fashion that undermined the public-servos ethos promoted by Berle and Means was Ayn Rand, a thinker who had a profound impact on US politics and culture despite never having an institutional affiliation.
-Although only a small minority of business and political leaders have openly identified themselves as followers of this self-employed philosopher, her absolutist defense of free markets and the pursuit of self-interest has had a well-documented influence on US business culture and on the thinking of US CEOs in industries ranging from energy to retail.
+Another public intellectual who influenced U.S. business culture in a fashion that undermined the public-servos ethos promoted by Berle and Means was Ayn Rand, a thinker who had a profound impact on U.S. politics and culture despite never having an institutional affiliation.
+Although only a small minority of business and political leaders have openly identified themselves as followers of this self-employed philosopher, her absolutist defense of free markets and the pursuit of self-interest has had a well-documented influence on U.S. business culture and on the thinking of U.S. CEOs in industries ranging from energy to retail.
 Prominent CEOs who have acknowledged Rand’s influence on the thinking include Rex Tillerson of ExxonMobil, Andy Pudzer of the fast-food group CKE Restaurants, and John A. Allison IV, CEO of BB&T and subsequent head of Washington’s Cato Institute Ayn Rand wrote that each individual ought to pursue “his own rational self-interest, none sacrificing himself or others . . .
 This is the opposite of what the word ‘service’ means”.
 Although Rand never directly attacked the publications of Berle and Means, her ideas were clearly incompatible with their philosophy of corporate governance.